 Isaiah Bateel: Yeah, I did.
 He’s actually between a mature blue wing Drake and a mature cinnamon drake, kind of in a flying pose.
 It turned out pretty good.

-Ramsey Russell: You know what I remember most about that bird is they had a little old Mexican labrador, one of their bird boys, and we were past shooting to get those cinnamon teal, and I don’t know.
+Ramsey Russell: You know what I remember most about that bird is they had a little old Mexican labrador, one of their bird boys, and we were pass shooting to get those cinnamon teal, and I don’t know.
 I can’t remember who.
 Me and you and somebody else, and a lot of them came by, Bam!
 They ran the gauntlet and I want to say we dropped a half dozen or so birds, and one or two of them fell kind of on the top bank across over there up in some cacti.
 After five or ten minutes of some of the boys beating the bushes.
 They couldn’t find one of the ducks that fell, and we knew it was in there, and so we kind of drove ahead, and the one youngster said no. He waited.
 He was determined to find that bird and we had gone to the next stop to jump some more birds when he come running up, panting, and held that bird up, and I bout swallowed my dip.
 It was both beautiful, and it wasn’t just a hybrid.
 It was a spectacular, adult, beautiful hybrid.
-Cinematic blue wing tail hybrid.
+Cinnamon blue wing teal hybrid.

 Isaiah Bateel: I remember he looked at that bird with amazement.
 I remember the one english word he said to me was unicorn.

 Ramsey Russell: Unicorn.
 That’s right, and the bad thing is, there was zero doubt who had shot that bird.
 So it ain’t like a band where you say, well, I shot at him, too.
 Let’s flip for it, no. I knew for a fact I had not shot at that bird.
 It just because of the way they fail but that was a heck of it, really was a unicorn bird of a lifetime, wasn’t it?
-Are you still a waterfowl collector? because, the group that was there then, that time, that place, and to this day, that hunt attracts a lot of guys that want to come to Mexico and get their hands on beautiful, mountable north American species for their collection.
+Are you still a waterfowl collector?
+Because, the group that was there then, that time, that place, and to this day, that hunt attracts a lot of guys that want to come to Mexico and get their hands on beautiful, mountable North American species for their collection.
 Are you still collecting?

 Isaiah Bateel: Yeah, I think probably I’ve transitioned more into collecting rich life experiences as I’ve grown and matured as a person and as an outdoorsman.
 I grew up in Michigan, and back in 2015, I was living in Michigan still, and, boy, what a blessing and privilege to be from Michigan.
 I’ve since moved to Alaska, and it’s amazing people that haven’t been to Michigan, just how under sold Michigan is as a place to be a sportsman.
 I think the biggest difference I’ve noticed between Michigan and anywhere else I’ve been, I’ve been all 50 states and I’ve traveled the world quite a bit, is there is something to do for a sportsman 365 days a year.
 January through December, we have world class something.
 Well, to me, it was world class just every month of the year.
 So when I was growing up, the group in a farming community I went to school, and actually, my love and my passion for the outdoors really actually shaped my decision to pursue nursing as a degree, and honestly, I’m a pretty decent people person.
 I always thought medicine was interesting.
 I struggled to know what I wanted to do for the next 30 years of my life.
 I didn’t have a TV growing up, so I was always outdoors.
 I was always reading books and there were so many things that appealed to me.
 In terms of maybe two or three years, I could go be a commercial fisherman for a couple years.
 I could go be a cowboy for a couple years.
 I could go be a railroad engineer for a couple years, but I don’t know, what of those good options would I want to lock myself into for 30 years because that’s a long time to be in a classroom teaching different groups of kids for the rest of my life.
 I wasn’t all about that life.
 There was a milkman who came to me when I was working a Sunday afternoon milking cows, and he told me something I never forgot.
 He said, you want to get a job?
 That’s an interruption to your life, and I said, what good advice that is because once I realized that nursing, you could do so many things with nursing, 3-12 hours shifts sounded like the best deal since sliced bread with butter on it.
 That’d be perfect.
 I could get my shifts together, and then I could spend my other four days a week pursuing my passions, hunting, fishing, trapping, et cetera.
 I did that for quite a while, until, I think, I was staff for 4 years or 5 years, and I started travel nursing because I was like, well, if I could do really well as a travel nurse now, I could work 3 days a week for 6 months out of the year, and then I could international travel and take all hunting season off and immerse myself into my passions, and that’s exactly what I did.
 So that’s how I ended up going to Europe 3 times for extended periods of time and went and backpacked New Zealand for a month and a half.
 Live fishing and it was incredible.
 I’m just so thankful to be from a family that supported my passions, and I’ve always been an aesthetically pleasing type of a guy, and I think that’s how I got onto, fishing, especially the trout fishing and, the collecting fowl kind of thing.
 There’s something about holding a beautiful trout in my hand or holding a beautiful bird in my hand, and I can’t help but, glory the creator that made it, because it’s just incredibly beautiful.
 Some of these birds that you and I have shot, Ramsey, or some of these fish that we’ve caught too, they’re wild things, and wild places has always just greatly pulled at something deep within me.
 I think I’m probably truly wild at heart and that’s how I ended up moving to Alaska 4 years ago, and I never left.
 It’s made me unfit to live anywhere else.